zhangjaycee/real_tech/distributed/distri_018.md

 but now, **epoll can be used with libaio.** [5]

+To use libaio, we can choose to use  linux/aio_abi.h interface  or the userspace libaio.h wrapper.[8]

 #### Kernel polling of blk-mq for file I/O:[6][7]

 In kernel, polling is only supported in NVMe driver or block layer's blk-mq.
 And the corresponding user space system call are preadv2 / pwritev2 / io_submit with a flag RWF_HIPRI.[1][2][8]